pbmoses/cent8_docker_lab/README.md

 #in no way or form is this meant for production.
-This is a not so lightweight ephemeral SSH/Ansible container
+This is a not so lightweight ephemeral SSH/Ansible container. ephemeral means when you stop the container it's gone as well as any/all changes you made to it... what better way to test your disaster recovery :)

 #naturally, there's a bunch this wouldn't handle.
 It's not be-all-end-all.
 It's just a simple scrappy tool for testing.